All right, there's Roundup Information Overload Hour 800-941-SHAWN.

 It's amazing.

-You know I'm seeing this everywhere.
+I'm seeing this everywhere.

-I mean that this is the ironic part for all the people you know wanting oh we're not gonna give you medical care if you didn't get uh the the shot or didn't get the shot in the booster and etc etc and I'm like okay well people fully vaccinated with the booster could still give everybody in the hospital COVID if they don't you know if if they're infected with it.
+I mean, this is the ironic part for all the people wanting, oh, we're not going to give you medical care if you didn't get the shot or didn't get the shot in the booster and et cetera, et cetera.

-Anyway, JC, thank you my friend.
+Anyway, JC, thank you, my friend.

 Peggy is in Pittsburgh.

-Um my buddy Dr. Oz is running.
+My buddy Dr. Oz is running.

-I am he has to be better than to me.
+He has to be better than Toomey.

-Listen, I it's funny and some people don't like and there are other good people running and I'm not getting involved in the intramural squabbles that people have which are inevitable in any primary but I've known him for years.
+Listen, it's funny, and some people don't like, and there are other good people running, and I'm not getting involved in the intramural squabbles that people have, which are inevitable in any primary.

-I know what I know and my my job is to be honest with my audience.
+And my job is to be honest with my audience.

-And I know who he is where he stands and how he'll how he'll represent your state and I think you'll be very happy with him.
+And I know who he is, where he stands, and how he'll represent your state.

 I hope so.

-There's been enough politicians that disappoint us, right?
+You know, there's been enough politicians that disappoint us, right?

-Especially here in Pennsylvania.
+For sure, especially here in Pennsylvania.

-Oh it's awful.
+Oh, it's awful.

 I follow him.